fygrave/ssim/README.md

 This is an erlang/OTP based implementation of OSSIM event collection and correlation server.
-It is indended to work directly with ossim-agent and does not require any additional OSSIM components (database, framework, UI are not needed).
+It is intended to work directly with ossim-agent and does not require any additional OSSIM components (database, framework, UI are not needed).

-The riak is being used as primarily storage system and RabbitMQ is used as messaging platform between system components.
-Both components should allow endless horisontal scalability.
+The riak is being used as the primarily storage system and RabbitMQ is used as a messaging platform between system components.
+Both components should allow endless horizontal scalability.

 You will need:
     ossim-agent (http://alienvalut.com/download-ossim)